MABelanger/jsconcept/es6/README.md

 ```

 ### Rest and Spread in es6
-<b>Rest</b> :  refer to gadering up parameters and pulling them all into a single array.
+<b>Rest</b> :  refer to gathering up parameters and pulling them all into a single array.
-<b>Spread</b> : refer to spreding out elements of the array
+<b>Spread</b> : refer to spreading out elements of the array

-The `...` is the rest symbol, (rest parameter) It will gader up all parameters to the function and put it into an array.
+The `...` is the rest symbol, (rest parameter) It will gathering up all parameters to the function and put it into an array.

 ```js
 'use strict';